-- (e) Select the sentence in which the word 'leaves' is used in the similar manner as in the extract. - (i) After he leaves, you may shut the office. - (ii) The leaves of the book were old and yellow. - (iii) I need to clear up the leaves from the garden. - (iv) He leaves behind his children and wife. - Ans. (iii) I need to clear up the leaves from the garden.

-1. Why does the poet have to make a choice?
-Ans.
-The poet has to make a choice because he cannot travel two roads at once.
+- (d) Complete the analogy used in the poem. wood : trees :: poet : - Ans. thoughts - (e) Select the sentence in which the word 'leaves' is used in the similar manner as in the extract. - (i) After he leaves, you may shut the office. - (ii) The leaves of the book were old and yellow. - (iii) I need to clear up the leaves from the garden. - (iv) He leaves behind his children and wife. - Ans. (iii) I need to clear up the leaves from the garden. - B. Answer the following questions in 40-50 words each.3 - 1.
+Why does the poet have to make a choice? - Ans.
+The poet has to make a choice because he cannot travel both roads at once.
 The roads symbolize the options we are faced with in life.
 In such cases, we have to decide which one to choose.
-We cannot choose both options.

-- 2. What does the poet choose? - Ans.
+We cannot choose both options. - 2.
+What does the poet choose? - Ans.
 The poet chooses the road that has been less travelled.
 In other words, he makes a choice that few people make. - 3.
 How does the poet describe the roads? - Ans.
 The roads are in a yellow wood.
 They were divergent, that is, after a point they never met.
 So the traveller could only travel on one of them.
 One of the roads was more travelled than the other.
 The other was grassy, which showed that not many had travelled on that path. - 4.
 What influences the poet's choice? - Ans.
 The poet decides to take the road that is less travelled.
 It is not clear what influences the poet's choice.
-But he says that the road had a 'better claim' to being chosen because it was still grassy and not worn out by the trudge of travellers.
+But he says that the road had a 'better claim' to being chosen because it was still grassy and not worn out by the footsteps of travellers.
 For the poet, the road and its destination could have held attraction because not many had dared to explore it.